kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 1. Planning: this is to let the users know that maintenance will be performed on a particular set of nodes in the future.
 Configured with `.spec.stage=Idle`.
 2. Cordon: stop accepting (scheduling) new pods.
 Configured with `.spec.stage=Cordon`.
-3. Drain: gives an intent to drain all selected nodes by creating `Evacuation` objects for the node's pods.
+3. Drain: gives an intent to drain all selected nodes by creating `EvictionRequest` objects for the node's pods.
 Configured with `.spec.stage=Drain`.
 4. Drain Complete: all targeted pods have been drained from all the selected nodes.
 The nodes can be upgraded, restarted, or shut down.
 The configuration is still kept at `.spec.stage=Drain` and